emqx/emqx-docs/en_US/faq/faq.md

 If the message receive rate exceeds this recommendation, you can use [Shared Subscription](../messaging/mqtt-shared-subscription.md) to add multiple subscribers to spread the load and reduce the rate of messages received by a single subscriber.

+## How to Improve Data Throughput and Reliability When Integrating Server with EMQX Using MQTT?

+When application services integrate with EMQX using the MQTT protocol, each client typically handles a high load.
+To fully leverage client performance and ensure system availability, here are some best practice recommendations:

+1. **Separate Message Subscription and Publishing**: Avoid having a single client act as both publisher and subscriber.
+2. **Use Shared Subscriptions**: Prioritize using shared subscriptions to receive messages, and set the number of subscriber clients based on the business scenario and message volume.
+3. **Use Multiple Clients for Publishing Messages**: Configure the number of clients for publishing messages according to business needs and message volume, and implement a load balancing strategy.

+The core principle is to reduce the message load on a single client.
+By using multiple channels for MQTT interaction, overall message throughput performance can be enhanced, and system high availability can be increased.

 ## What are EMQX's authentication options?

 When a client connects to an EMQX server, the EMQX server can authenticate it in different ways.
 EMQX supports the following 3 approaches: